m3g/CellListMap.jl/docs/src/ParticleSystem.md

            output=0.0,
        )
 ParticleSystem2{output} of dimension 2, composed of:
-    Box{OrthorhombicCell, 2}
+    Box{CellListMap.OrthorhombicCell, 2}
       unit cell matrix = [ 1.0 0.0; 0.0 1.0 ]
       cutoff = 0.1
       number of computing cells on each dimension = [13, 13] computing cell sizes = [0.1, 0.1] (lcell: 1)
       Total number of cells = 169
     CellListMap.CellListPair{2, Float64}
-       63 cells with real particles of the smallest set.
+       70 cells with real particles of the smallest set.
        85 cells with real particles of the largest set.
-    Parallelization auxiliary data set for 1 batch(es).
+    Parallelization auxiliary data set for 4 batch(es).
     Type of output variable (output): Float64
 ```
 !!! warning